- Migrants' use of the private rented sector

 Environmental Health Officers have a range of public health responsibilities which include enforcement of housing health and safety standards.
 Officers may be part of an enforcement team that targets problematic landlords.
 Some teams work in partnership with the police and Home Office particularly where officers suspect people with irregular immigration status are being exploited by landlords who let substandard accommodation.

 Tenancy Relations Officers (TROs) work with tenants and landlords to resolve disputes and exercise local authority powers to prevent harassment and illegal eviction.
 Not all authorities have TROs but even if they don’t they still have the same responsibilities and powers to prevent harassment.
-The Association of Tenancy Relations Officers publishes a list of authorities that have TROs.
+The Association of Tenancy Relations Officers publishes guidance for TROs.

 Housing Advice or the Housing Options service is the way that most authorities carry out their duty to offer advice to those at risk of homelessness, but services vary tremendously between authorities.
-Some see ‘preventing homelessness’ through advice and finding accommodation as a means to avoid giving homelessness assistance.
+Some prioritise ‘preventing homelessness’ through advice and finding accommodation rather than giving statutory homelessness assistance.
 Some services include private sector development and enforcement work.
 A few have developed work with local migrant communities (for an example Hastings).
 Advisers should be aware what is on offer from the local council and it may be useful to open discussions about how services to migrants could be improved and made more accessible.

 Discrimination against migrants in housing: you will find information about how to tackle discrimination here.
 Private sector discrimination is difficult to monitor and police because in an open market it is difficult to prove that refusing one applicant and accepting another is discrimination.
-However, your local authority’s public sector equality duty extends to all of its functions and in exercising them it must have due regard to the need to:
+However, your local authority’s public sector equality duty (s.149 of the Equality Act 2010) extends to all of its functions and in exercising them it must have due regard to the need to:

 - ‘eliminate unlawful discrimination, harassment and victimisation and other conduct prohibited by the Act